-The main aim of CATT is to achieve long term monitoring using a flexible mixture of citizen science and platforms of opportunity provided with sharing of data, training, and outreach to maximise the benefits.
-These will include:
+The main aim of CATT is to achieve long term monitoring using a flexible mixture of voluntary groups and platforms of opportunity to investigate if acoustic monitoring, a notoriously difficult field, can be made feasible for citizen scientists.

 - insights into local patterns of cetacean activity of particular interest to participating citizen groups

 - data on cetacean activity of value to marine science and conservation.